 Reversing the decline in empathy

 Empathy may be in decline but might there be a comeback?
 Could the 21st century, as The Greater Good Science Center at the University of California, Berkeley, suggests, become the Age of Empathy, when we genuinely seek to understand the lives of others, even those on the other side of the world and in desperate situations?
 Could there be a new kind of revolution based on human understanding and concern for one another?

 Are you a teacher?
-Sign up to Connecting Classrooms for professional development opportunities and to internationalise your school.
+Go to Connecting Classrooms to learn about professional development opportunities and find out how to internationalise your school.